History Files

 The cultural capital of the Mississippian was Cahokia, near what is now Collinsville, Illinois.
 Cahokia was the largest pre-Columbian settlement to the north of the Aztec empire in what is now Mexico - the largest city on North America until Philadelphia in the 1790s.
 It is not called the mound city for nothing, as some one hundred and twenty mounds have been identified by archaeologists.

 At its height it accommodated around twenty thousand people and this was about five hundred years before the arrival of Columbus.
 It appears to have been highly dependent upon good rains, thanks to a climatically-wet period, and would suffer when those rains failed to arrive or arrived too enthusiastically.
-In the end, Cahokia's reliance on the climate was what destroyed it.
+In the end, Cahokia's reliance on the climate was what destroyed it (a 2024 study demonstrates no evidence of crop failure due to drought but does not specify the impact of increasingly heavy rains).
 The rest of Mississippian culture quickly faded after it fell, with only the Natchez communities still practicing it when the Spanish arrived in 1539 in the form of Hernando de Soto and the creation of various Spanish Colonies.

 The Mississippian culture disseminated widely through eastern North America, generally following the river valleys to extend itself.
 Whilst Illinois and Cahokia saw its greatest development, variations also existed in the form of the Caddoan culture of north-western Louisiana, eastern Texas, and south-western Arkansas (which evolved into a Mississippian culture from Woodland period origins from about AD 1000), the South Appalachian culture of Etowah and Moundville, the Plaquemine culture in southern Louisiana and Mississippi (which succeeded the Coles Creek culture), and the Oneota of the eastern plains and Great Lakes (AD 900-1700, a major component of Upper Mississippian culture).